vitorueno/morse-translater/CONTRIBUTING.md

 *Remember*: even if you don't know to correct the bug it's important to open an issue, because our main goal is to improve our programs even if they're simple.

+Feel free to improve this project as you'd like.

 ## Padronizations:

 Try to make good commits by following the basic rules, like writing them in the imperative ("fix bug") and not ("fixed bug").